rdkit/rdkit/Docs/Code/CIPLabeling.md

 should be labeled.
 Also, for resolution of tetrahedral chirality, the parity of the atoms is required, and for double bond stereochemistry, the bond must have the appropriate bond directions set on the neighboring bonds.

-- This does not provide CIP rank information on, e.g., neighbors around a chiral center.

 - The input molecule does not require all Hydrogens to be explicit, the code will take them into account appropriately.